Pair arrested after drugs found in Arrowtown raid

 A 35-year-old has been charged with possession of class A-controlled drugs for supply after police executed a search warrant in Arrowtown yesterday.

-Detective Sergeant Paul Slater, of Queenstown, said police were looking for car parts stolen in a burglary earlier this month.
+Detective Sergeant Paul Slater, of Queenstown, said police were looking for property stolen in a burglary earlier this month.

-During the search, which resulted in the arrest of two people, police recovered the stolen parts and located more than 200 LSD tablets, a small quantity of methamphetamine and MDMA.
+During the search, which resulted in the arrest of two people, police located more than 200 LSD tablets, a small quantity of methamphetamine and MDMA.

-"It appears as though the car parts were stolen with the intention of on-selling to members of the public via various channels," Det Sgt Slater said.
+"It appears as though the tablets were stolen with the intention of on-selling to members of the public via various channels,'' Det Sgt Slater said.

 A 35-year-old man has been charged with possession of class A-controlled drugs for supply, while a 34-year-old man is facing charges relating to burglary.